SPEAKING

 past venues

-• Piedmont, Orinda, and Marin Garden Clubs, California (Zoom)
+• Piedmont, Orinda, and Marin Garden Clubs, CA

-• Summer Authors Series with Tower Hill Botanic Garden and Berkshire Botanic Garden, Massachusetts (6:30 PM EST)
+• Summer Authors Series with Tower Hill Botanic Garden and Berkshire Botanic Garden, MA

 • Virtual Bird Fair, Nature Writing Panel